The velocity field of the Scorpius-Centaurus OB association: Data

 \subsection{Radial velocities}

-We complement the Gaia-based sample with RVs from the compilation of \citetalias{2025Grossschedl}, which merges 23 surveys and literature catalogs (see.
+We complement the Gaia-based sample with RVs from the compilation of \citetalias{2025Grossschedl}, which merges 22 surveys and literature catalogs (see.
 Appendix~\ref{app:data}).
-These spectroscopic RVs generally have larger uncertainties than proper motions and may suffer from systematics between surveys or from binarity, which can affect RVs more strongly than astrometry.
+In contrast to \citetalias{2025Grossschedl}, we use an earlier version of SDSS (\citet{2017Majewski}, DR17 instead of DR19) and we have additionally added the RV’s of \citet{2017Frasca} in the same manner as outlined in \citetalias{2025Grossschedl}.
+The used line-of-sight velocities (spectroscopic RVs) have generally larger uncertainties than the proper motions and may suffer from systematics between surveys or from binarity, which can affect RVs more strongly than astrometry.
 Appendix~\ref{app:data} compares the S/N of tangential and radial velocity tracers, highlighting the consistently higher quality of {\it Gaia} proper motions.

 We filtered RVs using the {\it Gaia} re-normalized unit weight error (RUWE; \citealt{2024Castro-Ginard}), an indicator of binarity and other systematics.
 Even after this cut, some RVs may remain affected, which is addressed in our statistical model.
 The final sample contains 4090 stars with acceptable RVs.
 Proper motions were not RUWE-filtered, as binarity affects them to a lesser extent.